SCRT-HQ/VaporShell/docs/glossary/New-VSFSxFileSystem.md

 ```

 ### -SubnetIds
-The IDs of the subnets to contain the endpoint for the file system.
+Specifies the IDs of the subnets that the file system will be accessible from.
-One and only one is supported.
+For Windows MULTI_AZ_1 file system deployment types, provide exactly two subnet IDs, one for the preferred file server and one for the standby file server.
+You specify one of these subnets as the preferred subnet using the WindowsConfiguration \> PreferredSubnetID property.
+For Windows SINGLE_AZ_1 and SINGLE_AZ_2 file system deployment types and Lustre file systems, provide exactly one subnet ID.
-The file system is launched in the Availability Zone associated with this subnet.
+The file server is launched in that subnet's Availability Zone.

 PrimitiveItemType: String
 Type: List